riceset/get_next_line/README.md

 ## Summary

 > The aim of this project is to make you code a function that returns a line,
-> read from a file descriptor
+> read from a file descriptor.